ethereum/EIPs/EIPS/eip-signTypedData.md

 ```

-The implementation of `personal_signTypedData`  makes some assumptions about the crypto primitives being used (tightly-packed + keccak256 + secp256k1), but the same assumptions have already been made for the [keccak256](http://solidity.readthedocs.io/en/develop/units-and-global-variables.html) function in solidity.
+The implementation of `eth_signTypedData`  makes some assumptions about the crypto primitives being used (tightly-packed + keccak256 + secp256k1), but the same assumptions have already been made for the [keccak256](http://solidity.readthedocs.io/en/develop/units-and-global-variables.html) function in solidity.
 If Ethereum becomes more crypto-agnostic in the future and allows for other types of signatures - this EIP can be adjusted.

 The choice of keccak256 is motivated by the fact, that it's twice [cheaper to verify in a smart contract](https://ethereum.stackexchange.com/questions/3184/what-is-the-cheapest-hash-function-available-in-solidity/3200#3200) when compared with sha3.